Nominations for 2020 Sammy Kuo Awards in Neuroscience

 See below for detailed information on the Sammy Kuo Awards Process

-All nomination materials must be emailed to Daisy Ramirez.
+All nomination materials must be emailed to Elise Kleeman.

 - Nominees must have completed all aspects of the work as a member (student or postdoc) of a laboratory affiliated with Wu Tsai Neurosciences Institute.
-A graduate student who has moved on to postdoctoral work in a Stanford lab is eligible for the graduate award, as long as the paper is from her/his graduate work.
+A grad student who has moved on to postdoctoral work is eligible for the graduate award, as long as the paper is from her/his graduate work.
 Ditto for postdocs who have moved on to research associate status.
 Nominees who left Stanford before their paper was accepted for publication are also eligible.
 In these instances, the former grad student or postdoc must have left Stanford within one year of the date of the current year’s Symposium.

 - Only one paper per applicant may be submitted.
 Co-first authors may co-submit.

 Applications will be evaluated by a committee of faculty (one 3-person sub-committee for grad applications and one 3-person sub-committee for postdoc applications).
-Three finalists for each award will be notified privately by August 23, 2019, and the winner and the other finalists will be announced at the first 2019-2020 Seminiar Series on October 3, 2019.
+Three finalists for each award will be notified privately in September 2020, and the winner and the other finalists will be announced at the 2020 symposium on October 8, 2020.